AxaFrance/ecotag/README.md

 ## Production architecture

 We use microservice architecture when needed and mainly use "functions".
 Each algorithm can be hosted by a function.
-We mainly use redis to share data bewteen functions.
+We mainly use redis to share data between functions.

 ![Production architecture](./docs/function-architecture.PNG "Production architecture")